#020 CNN Data Augmentation

 In our implementation, the transformed images are generated in Python code on the CPU while the GPU is training on the previous batch of images.
 So these data augmentation schemes are, in effect, computationally free.

 That’s it for data augmentation!
-Similar to other parts of training a deep neural network, the data augmentation process also has a few hyperparameters such as how much color-shifting do we implement and exactly what parameters we use for random cropping.
+Similar to other parts of training a deep neural network, the data augmentation process also has a few hyperparameters such as how much colour-shifting do we implement and exactly what parameters we use for random cropping.
 A good place to get started with these techniques might be to use someone else’s open-source implementation for data augmentation.

 In the next post, we will talk more about Object Localization and Detection.